 This isn’t one thing but really a few easy things that you can do to ensure that your homepage loads quickly, which probably is the most important part of your site because people will be landing there the most often.

-Things that you can do include:
+Things that you can do to reduce server response time include:

 - Show excerpts instead of full posts

 - Reduce the number of posts on the homepage

 - Remove unnecessary sharing widgets from the homepage

 Modern website designs are generally quicker than the table-based designs that were used years ago.
 Designers now use CSS to style their designs instead of tables and images.

 While website designs have got lighter, the number of images that are being used within the content area has significantly increased.
 It is not uncommon for articles nowadays to include the number of images.
 As each image increases the file size of the web page, your Server Response Time or speed of the WordPress site also increases.